slateci/slate-catalog-incubator/charts/globus-connect-v5/README.md

   replacing `[endpoint_name]` with your endpoint's name (you can make one up), `[email]` with your contact email, `[globus_id]` with your globus login id (e.g. `sthapa@globusid.org`), `[org]` with your organization, and `[client_uuid]` with the client uuid you got from the globus.org website.
+* The setup procedure may take a while to complete due to some of the steps involved.
-* The setup will request the secret that you generated and then create a `deployment-key.json` file that you *must* keep
+* The setup will request the secret that you generated and then create a `deployment-key.json` file in the current directory that you *must* keep
+* The best way to get off the container is to display it and then to cut and paste it into a local file.
+The file is just a json text file.
+* Once this is done, you can exit the container

-Create a new file with the contents:
+Create a new file (e.g. `globus-creds`) with the contents:

 ```
 GLOBUS_CLIENT_ID=<client_uuid>
 GLOBUS_CLIENT_SECRET=<secret>
 DEPLOYMENT_KEY=<contents of deployment-key.json>
 ```

+Make sure that the file that you have created does not have any empty lines, otherwise SLATE will give an error when creating a secret using this file.

 And then create the credential with: